East New York: Economic downturn

-Since the late 1950s East New York has had some of the highest crime rates in Brooklyn, and is considered by some to be the borough's murder capital, alongside Brownsville.
-Many social problems associated with poverty from crime to drug addiction have been prevalent in the area for decades.
+Since the late 1950s, East New York has had some of the highest crime rates in Brooklyn, and is considered by some to be the borough's murder capital, alongside Brownsville.
+Many social struggles associated with poverty—including crime and drug addiction—have been prevalent in the area for decades.
 Despite the decline of crime compared to their peaks during the crack and heroin epidemics, violent crime continues to be widespread in the community.
 East New York's 75th Police Precinct reported the highest murder rate in the city in 2011, according to crime reports compiled by DNAinfo.com.
 East New York has significantly higher dropout rates and incidences of violence in its schools.
 Students must pass through metal detectors and swipe ID cards to enter the buildings.
 Other problems in local schools include low test scores and high truancy rates.